Limber0117/EdgeDis/README.md

  All the commands used in this step have been writen in .sh files, which can be found in the DIS-java-example folder in the project.

- ## copy the entire project folder onto different edge servers (can be either physical or VM servers)
+ Please copy the entire project folder onto different edge servers (can be either physical or VM servers)

  ## for each edge server
  - go to the DIS-java-example subfolder